 The National Constitution Center is piloting the first Classroom Exchanges on Constitution Day, September 17, 2018.
 Participating students will have the opportunity to engage in a Constitutional Conversation with their peers from around the country by answering fundamental questions about the United States Constitution.
 Teachers who are selected to participate will receive supporting materials, including videos and lesson plans, as well as appropriate scholarly content, to prepare for their virtual exchange on September 17.

 The pilot program is open to high school classrooms.
 If you are a high school teacher who is interested in participating in the pilot program, please complete the survey here.

-The Lauder Project is made possible through the generous support of the Laura and Gary Lauder Philanthropic Fund at the Jewish Community Federation and Endowment Fund.
+The Classroom Exchanges are made possible through the generous support of the Laura and Gary Lauder Philanthropic Fund at the Jewish Community Federation and Endowment Fund.